aggress/mesosphere-dcos-kafka-installer/README.md

 Run `make` with no options to review the options.

-If you need a test AD server you must read the [Active Directory](https://github.com/aggress/mesosphere-dcos-smack-installer#active-directory) setup notes first, then spin up AD with
+If you need a test AD server, please read [Active Directory](https://github.com/aggress/mesosphere-dcos-smack-installer/docs/activedirectory.md) first, then spin up AD with:
 ```
 make ad-deploy
 ```

-Whether you're using a test AD server or a corporate one, you now need to create the batch script which automates the user, principal, keytab generation.
+Whether you're using a test AD server or a corporate one, you now need to create the batch script which automates the user, principal, keytab creation.

 ```
 make ad-keytabs-bat
 ```

 Copy `output/create_keytabs.bat` onto the AD server, run it and copy the generated keytabs back into `output`.
-Again see the [Active Directory](https://github.com/aggress/mesosphere-dcos-smack-installer#active-directory) notes for the quickest way to do this with a test AD server.
+Again see the [Active Directory](https://github.com/aggress/mesosphere-dcos-smack-installer/docs/activedirectory.md) notes for the quickest way to do this with a test AD server.

+Next, run the one-time-setup which:

+- Creates a special certificate required for the l4lb service
+- Adds the keytabs as DC/OS secrets
+- Adds the Kerberos krb5.conf as a secret
-Next, run the one time setup which creates a special certificate required for the l4lb service, adds the keytabs as DC/OS secrets, adds the Kerberos krb5.conf and client-jaas.conf as secrets and temporarily adds the confluent-aux-universe where the security enabled community packages currently reside.
+- Adds the client-jaas.conf as a secrets
+- Adds the (temporary) confluent-aux-universe where the security enabled community packages currently reside

 ```
 make one-time-setup
 ```

 Now you're read to deploy a stack.
 This should be done in the order below as there are dependencies.
 Zookeeper must come before Kafka and Schema Registry should come before the others.

-Configure a service for deployment

 ```
 make install-cp-zookeeper
 ```